HDFMapDigiTemplate

 List of active digitizer configurations

 The configs dict is a nested dictionary where the first level of keys represents the digitizer configuration names.
-Each configuration dictionary then consists of a set of non-polymorphic and polymorphic keys.
+Each configuration name (dict key) has an associated dict value that consists of a set of polymorphic and non-polymorphic keys.
 Any additional keys are currently ignored.
-The non-polymorphic keys are as follows:

-Required Non-Polymorphic keys for config=configs['config name']
+Required Non-Polymorphic keys for config=configs['config name']

 Key